hyunikn/json-den-java/README.md

 1. Method `equals` checks the value equality, not the reference equality.
 Method `clone` deeply copies JSON values.
     They properly handle hierarchical structures of JSON values.
-2. It provides methods `diff`, `common` and `subtract` which identify the identical or different parts of two JSON values.
+2. It provides methods `diff`, `intersect` and `subtract` which identify identical or different parts of two JSON values.
 3. It provides a method `getx` which can query JSON nodes located deep in hierarchical structures with a single dot delimited path.